pytest-visual/pytest-visual/INTERNALS.md

 ```
 ./.pytest-visual/checkpoint/tests/test_one.py/test_something/checkpoint.json
-./.pytest-visual/checkpoint/tests/test_one.py/test_something/assets/0_image.jpg
+./.pytest-visual/checkpoint/tests/test_one.py/test_something/assets/0.jpg
-./.pytest-visual/checkpoint/tests/test_one.py/test_something/assets/1_figure.json
+./.pytest-visual/checkpoint/tests/test_one.py/test_something/assets/1.jpg
 ```

 ### Comparison of statements

 When a test case is run, the visualizations are compared to the previously stored visualizations.
 The comparison is done by comparing the hashes of the visualizations.
-The "hash" field in `checkpoint.json` must match the hash of the current visualization exactly, but the "hash_vectors" field must match up to accuracy specified when calling the function.
+The `HashVectors` field in `checkpoint.json` must match the hash_vector of the current visualization up to the accuracy specified in `ErrorThreshold` when calling the function.

 All statements must match, or test case is failed.